Urfa: Religious significance

-According to some Jewish and Muslim sources, Urfa is Ur Kasdim, the hometown of Abraham, the grandfather of Jacob whom God named Israel.
+According to some Jewish and Muslim traditions, Urfa is Ur Kasdim, the hometown of Abraham, the grandfather of Jacob.
 This identification was disputed by Leonard Woolley, the excavator of the Sumerian city of Ur in 1927 and scholars remain divided on the issue.
 Urfa is also one of several cities that have traditions associated with Job.

 For the Armenians, Urfa has "great symbolic value" since it is believed that the Armenian alphabet was invented there.

 Politics

 Urfa is a stronghold of the governing Justice and Development Party and is sometimes called a "vote depot" for the party.

 From 2004 to 2014, Ahmet Eşref Fakıbaba served as mayor of Urfa for two terms.
 A popular figure in Urfa politics, Fakıbaba first rose to prominence as Chief Physician at the Şanlıurfa SSK Hospital, a role which he held for 11 years.
 In 2004 he ran as the AKP candidate in the mayoral election and won.
 The AKP did not nominate Fakıbaba as their mayoral candidate in the 2009 local elections, saying that they had 70% of the vote in Urfa and could win the election if their candidate was a jacket.
 However, Fakıbaba ran as an independent and won reelection to a second term.
 He later joined the Felicity Party before rejoining the AKP in 2013.
 In 2015, Fakıbaba was elected to the National Assembly as an AKP member, replacing previous Urfa MP Faruk Çelik.
 He later resigned as MP in 2022.